-I’m Joey Coleman, a Hamiltonian who works as an independent crowdfunded journalist, is engaged with open data, involved in my neighbourhood association, pinball player, , and blamed by City Hall for increasing civic engagement with my work over at www.thepublicrecord.ca.
+I’m Joey Coleman, a Hamiltonian who works as an independent crowdfunded journalist, is engaged with open data, involved in my neighbourhood association, a pinball player, I tweet about ice cream, and am blamed by City Hall for increasing civic engagement with my work over at www.thepublicrecord.ca.

 Biographies, they have a set format I’m not comfortable with.
 Writing about myself in the third-party, making myself some prestigious award-winning best in the world in my field person, that's not the style of a East Hamiltonian.